arpitbbhayani/articles/blogs/function-overloading.md

 ```

 ## Using decorators as a hook
 Now that we have defined a virtual namespace with an ability to register a function, we need a hook that gets called during function definition; and here decorators come to our rescue.
 In Python, decorator wraps a function and allows us to add new functionality to an existing function without modifying its structure.
-It is usually applied on top of a function definition; check sample code below

 ```py
 import time